Communist Party of Bhutan (Marxist–Leninist–Maoist)

 The Communist Party of Bhutan (Marxist–Leninist–Maoist) (abbr.
 CPB (MLM)) is an underground communist party in Bhutan.

-The CPB (MLM) aims to start a New Democratic Revolution and overthrow the Bhutanese monarchy and the House of Wangchuck.
+It aims to start a New Democratic Revolution and overthrow the Bhutanese monarchy and the House of Wangchuck.
 Its armed wing is the Bhutan Tiger Force, which had an estimated 600 to 1,000 cadres in 2009.
 The party's leader uses the nom de guerre Comrade Umesh.

 History

 In the 1990s, Nepali-speaking Bhutanese peoples protested against the Bhutan government for democratization and language reforms.
 The government forcibly evicted the protesters, where they were put into refugee camps in eastern Nepal.
 Those who stayed have faced widespread discrimination.
 Inside the refugee camps, insurgent groups sprung up, including the Communist Party of Bhutan (Marxist–Leninist–Maoist).
 The CPB (MLM) was announced publicly on 22 April 2003, as stated on the website of the Communist Party of Nepal (Maoist)—now called Communist Party of Nepal (Maoist Centre), or CPN(M).

 The Royal Bhutan Army defused a bomb planted by the CPB (MLM) in Phuentsholing village, near the Bhutan–India border, on 25 April 2007.